SECUESVAC Operational Group: Optimization of carbon sequestration in agricultural soils associated with beef production

 - Telephone: 917129125

-Among the opportunities this project offers are: The participation of the Interprofessional and several cooperatives and associations in the sector means involving a significant number of technicians and producers, which facilitates co-innovation and the dissemination of results throughout the beef production sector.
-It is an opportunity to attract young people and women.
+Among the opportunities this project offers are: The participation of the Interprofessional Organization and several cooperatives and associations in the sector involves a significant number of technicians and producers, facilitating co-innovation and the dissemination of results throughout the beef cattle production sector.
+It also presents an opportunity to attract young people and women.

-The project is being proposed at a time when the European Commission is considering the goal of carbon sequestration in agricultural soils, within the framework of Objective 55.
-We will develop a useful tool for livestock farmers, but also usable by public authorities to assess carbon absorption in grazing and beef cattle fattening systems.
-We will develop a Good Practices Guide to optimize soil carbon sequestration on beef cattle farms.
+This project arises as the European Commission sets the goal of carbon sequestration in agricultural soils, within the framework of Objective 55.
+We will develop a tool that is useful for livestock farmers, but also usable by government agencies to assess carbon uptake in grazing and beef cattle fattening systems.
+We will develop a Good Practices Guide to optimize carbon sequestration in the soil of beef cattle farms.

-Provacuno's post-project objective, once the tool has been evaluated, is to propose its recognition as a BAT to the Ministries of Agriculture and Ecological Transition for inclusion in the ECOGAN.
-Within the framework of Objective 55, the Spanish Government, through the OECC, is promoting a draft Royal Decree that will include agricultural land as carbon sinks.
-Therefore, the carbon sequestration rights associated with a farm will have a market value and, once certified, can be submitted to the government to offset emissions.
-The results of this project can be used for this purpose by both livestock farmers and certifiers.
+Provacuno's post-project objective, once the tool has been evaluated, is to propose its recognition as a Best Available Technique (BAT) to the Ministries of Agriculture and Ecological Transition, for inclusion in the ECOGAN (Spanish National Livestock Information System).
+Within the framework of Target 55, the Spanish Government, through the OECC (Spanish Office for Climate Change), is promoting a draft Royal Decree that will include agricultural soils as carbon sinks.
+Therefore, the carbon sequestration rights associated with a farm will have a market value and, once certified, can be presented to the administration to offset emissions.
+The results of this project can be used for this purpose by both livestock farmers and certification bodies.

-The European Commission recently launched its draft Environmental Claims Regulation (COM 2023 166 final) for various products, which will allow the environmental achievements of a value chain to be displayed on the label.
-Producers could use the results of this project to highlight environmental best practices.
+The COM has recently launched its draft Regulation on environmental claims (COM, 2023 166 final) for various products, which will allow for the inclusion of environmental achievements across the value chain on product labels.
+Producers could use the results of this draft to highlight and promote best environmental practices.

 - ORGANIZACIÓN INTERPROFESIONAL DE LA CARNE DE VACUNO - PROVACUNO